 Art has the power to change.
 Facts alone do not.

 I ask you to join me in making a new kind of folk-tale and embark on an eco-comic-epic that fuels empathy between rural and urban, atheists and Christians, wired up humanity and the world wide web of life itself.
 Help me to spin a vivid, dramatic yarn, episode by episode around the global campfire.

 What your TAX-DEDUCTIBLE DONATION gives you:

-DONATE over $25 and You can take PART in RECORDING the Deluxe Earth Day album!
-You’ll also receive a Free Download of the 20th Anniversary Edition of What Ever: An American Odyssey in Eight Parts.
+DONATE! over $25 and you'll receive a FREE high quality audio download of the entier serial plus a FREE download of the 20th Anniversary Edition of What Ever: An American Odyssey in Eight Parts.

 How it all came about…

 “My Mom was terminally ill.
 While visiting her Oakland apartment, I lay on the air mattress in her study, and read a book called The Weather Makers.
 It made me gasp - I felt overwhelmed by the sorrow of tens of thousands of species going extinct because of a drier, hotter planet.
 Touched by a little frog that used to bear its baby froglets from its mouth, I stared in amazement at the tiny amphibian emerging on its Mama-Frog’s tongue.
 It is no more.
 A few months later, I lost my mother.
 Viscerally, I felt the meaning of a life, and understood in a way I never before could, that there are only a few essentials that count in a lifetime.
 Loving and relating are up at the top; the rest is an undone to-do list.